Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Simulation Study: Single-tissue eQTL Discovery

 The testing problem encountered in this simulation setting is challenging, primarily because there is no straightforward test statistic available for the desired gene-level test.
-To obtain a valid $p$-value for gene $i$, one of the most commonly applied approaches performs $k_i$ simple association tests between $\yv_i$ and $\gv_{i_j}$'s individually based on linear model (\ref{simple.reg}), and subsequently selects the minimum of the $k_i$ resulting $p$-values as the test statistic for gene $i$.
+To obtain a valid gene-level $p$-value for gene $i$, the standard frequentist approach for eQTL mapping performs $k_i$ single SNP association tests and obtain $p$-values based on the resulting $t$-statistics.
+Subsequently, the minimum of the $k_i$ $p$-values is regarded as the test statistic for the gene $i$.
 (We shall term this test statistic as the min-$p$ statistic).
-Noted that the min-$p$ statistic itself is no longer a valid $p$-value.
+Intuitively, the min-$p$ statistic is most powerful if there is only a single associated SNP within the candidates \citep{Cruz2010}.
+Note that the min-$p$ statistic itself is no longer a valid $p$-value, as it does not follow a uniform distribution under the null.
 Furthermore, because of the complex correlation structures among the genotypes, the null distribution of the min-$p$ statistic is generally unknown.
 In practice, this issue is resolved by permuting the individual labels of the phenotype vectors and assessing a permutation $p$-value of the min-$p$ statistic, $p_{minp}$, for each gene.
-These $p$-values are then used in the B-H and Storey procedures.
+These gene-level $p$-values are then plugged into either the Storey procedure \citep{Storey2002, Storey2003} or the Benjamini-Hochberg (B-H) \citep{Benjamini1995} procedure for multiple testing control.

 For Bayesian hypothesis testing, we apply a simple Bayesian model proposed by \cite{Servin2007}.
-Briefly, this model assumes that, under the alternative scenario, exactly one genetic variant is associated with the phenotype.
-Further, it assumes that every candidate genetic variant is equally likely to be associated {\it a priori}.
-Under these assumptions, for gene $i$, there are exactly $k_i$ possible alternative (simple regression) models with different candidate genetic variants solely associated.
-Consequently, a gene-level Bayes factor can be trivially derived by Bayesian model averaging, i.e.,
+Briefly, this model explicitly assumes that, under the alternative scenario, exactly one genetic variant is associated with the expression level, which is similar to the implicit assumption made by the standard frequentist approach.
+Furthermore , it assumes that every candidate genetic variant is equally likely to be associated {\it a priori}.
+Under these assumptions, for gene $i$, there are exactly $k_i$ possible alternative single SNP association models.
+For each alternative model with assumed causal SNP $i_j$, a Bayes factor, $\BF_{i_j}$ can be analytically computed as a simple function of the $t$-statistic, $\hat \beta_{i_j}/{\rm se}(\hat \beta_{i_j})$, by fitting the corresponding simple linear regression models \citep{Cox1979, Servin2007, Wakefield2009}.
+We then compute a gene-level Bayes factor by averaging over all single SNP association models, i.e.,